yihongWen/english_env_everyday/2022/week_22.md

 **Duke of Burgundy**
 	Now found mostly in southern England, this butterfly's **caterpillar（毛毛虫）** feeds on cowslips and primroses.
 Conservationists have worked hard to create the right balance of **vegetation（植物）** so it can thrive.

+## 05-28:

+**What is one ridiculous reason for which you got kicked out of class?**
+	“I want everyone to write down ONE WORD - just one - that describes what they personally think of that poem.”
+The teacher starts **handing out(分发)** sticky notes.

+​	“Write down your word,” she says.
+“Then stick it on the board.”

+​	“Miss?”
+I raise my hand.
+“Is any word okay?”

+​	“Any word **as long as（只要）** it’s an honest reflection of what you thought of the poem.”

+​	“Are you sure?”
+I say.
+“Nothing’s off limits?”

+​	“Write whatever you want,” she says.

+​	I really hated the poem.I was surprised that I was allowed to write anything but I was also happy I’d get to write down the word on my mind.
+I wrote: SHIT And stuck it on the board amongst all the other words: “pretty”, “inspirational”, “thought-provoking.”

+​	The teacher saw it immediately.

+​	“GET OUT!
+GET OUT GET OUT GET OUT!
+NOWWWWW!!!!!”

+​	“But, Miss, you said I could write —”

+​	“OUT!!!!!!”

+​	Later that day in the Headmaster’s office… “Sounds like a valid response to a poem.”
+He shrugged.
+“If you thought it was shit, what’s wrong with saying it’s shit?”